Implementing a RESTful Service Server-Side¶

 {"id": 1, "userName": "jsmith", "firstName": "John", "lastName": "Smith"}

-The HTTP verb POST is used to create new resources.
-Again, REST does not specify how the data is sent, it could be traditional form encoded data, but both the Dojo implementations of REST will POST new records, and expect the server to provide the appropriate location URI for the new resource.
-The server should respond with a Location: response header like:
+is used to create new resources.
+Again, REST does not specify how the data is sent, it could be traditional form encoded data, but both the Dojo implementations of REST will POST

 Location: http://www.example.com/users/4/

-The HTTP verb PUT is used to “replace” the content of an existing object with the provided content.
+is used to “replace” the content of an existing object with the provided content.
 If a collection URI is specified, the entire data set should be replaced with the provided one, where as an element URI would replace that specific element.

-The HTTP verb DELETE is used to delete resources.
+is used to delete resources.
 If a collection URI is specified, the whole collection should be deleted.
 If an element URI is specified, just that specific item should be deleted.

-While not currently implemented in either of the JSON REST consumers in Dojo, some RESTful implementations use the HTTP verb OPTIONS to provide information about what verbs can be supplied for a specific URI.
+to provide information about what verbs can be supplied for a specific URI.
 This would allow a consumer to determine if a resource could be added, updated or deleted.

-Dojo and REST
+Dojo and REST¶

 The Dojo RESTful consumers are fairly straight forward when it comes to REST, and there is essentially feature parity between both the dojo.store.JsonRest and the dojox.data.JsonRestStore.
 As Dojo moves away from the DataStore API to the new Store API, developers can expect that dojo.store.JsonRest will become the main focus of RESTful implementation in Dojo.
 Currently though, most data aware widgets only consume the DataStore API, although “wrapping” the dojo.store.JsonRest with the dojo.data.ObjectStore is possible.